kubernetes/enhancements/keps/sig-network/4962-network-topology-standard/README.md

 ### Non-Goals

-- Implement a topology-aware gang-scheduling scheduler plugin
+- Implement a network-topology-aware gang-scheduling scheduler plugin
-- Define or implement topology discovery mechanisms for CSPs or on-premises environments
+- Define or implement network topology discovery mechanisms for CSPs or on-premises environments

 ## Proposal